 If you developed your app with a global audience in mind, why limit it to just one language?
 Who said your app should only be developed in English?

 Developing your app in multiple languages will really help to increase its rate of download.
-As a proof, this study shows that localizing an app’s keywords can boost its download rate 7 times.
+As proof, this study shows that localizing an app’s keywords can boost its download rate 7 times.

 Many people in non-English speaking countries prefer to use apps in their native languages.
 Translating your app to common international languages such as French, Spanish, Russian, and Italian may be all you need to boost downloads for your Android or iOS app.